-Many employees simply head to their regular doctor after they are injured at work.
-They may tell their doctor about their work injury, but they do not tell the employer or its insurance company about the injury.
+Many who experience an injury at work simply head to their regular doctor after they are injured at work.
+They tell their doctor about their injury, but they do not tell their employer or the employer’s insurance company.

 Failing to report the injury to the right people can undermine your claim.

-Take the time to go through the traditional workers’ compensation process, and that will increase your likelihood of having an approved claim.
-If your doctor suggests a surgery or other serious procedure, and then you report the injury, the insurance company will be very suspicious about your injury and may deny your claim altogether.
+For example, if your doctor suggests surgery or another serious procedure and you report the injury afterward, the insurance company will be suspicious and may deny your claim altogether.

 Take the time to go through each step of the workers’ comp process, preferably with your lawyer from Jim Glaser Law.
 This will increase your likelihood of having your claim approved.

 There are a variety of reasons that your employer might dispute the claim, but the most common reasons are that they do not believe that your injury was a result of your work duties or that they do not believe you are actually injured as badly as you say.